rtm516/GeyserMC-wiki/Fixing-"Unable-to-Connect-to-World".md

 *Unable to Connect to World* is by far the most common error people get when attempting to set up Geyser.
 Here's some steps on how to solve that.

+**_If you are using a hosting provider: Many providers and remote hostings have additional steps you have to perform in order to be supported; see [Supporting Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers).
+If you're self-hosting from home, you don't need to worry about this._**

 # Before we start...

 ## ...Java players can't connect either!